sandhawke/mov/README.md

 :Luke :familyName "Skywalker".
 ```

+#### Example 2

-Example 2, definition and instance data in nearby files, and using a template-style definition, instead of dictionary-style.
-This example uses the feature that matching ignores contents in square brackets, and pushes the limit of short definitions.
+This example shows the definition and instance data in different files on the same site.
+It also uses template-style definition, instead of dictionary-style. this style makes use of the feature that matching ignores contents in square brackets.

+This example also pushes the limit of short definitions.
 Given the wide consensus on what "family name" means, this is probably okay for most applications.

 At https://example.org/schema: